Wings for Life World Runners raise over $4.9m

 The Wings for Life World Run has a unique format with a simultaneous start and a moving finish line called the Catcher Car.
 This year’s participants were able to challenge a virtual version on the run’s App, or, for the first time since 2019, face a physical Catcher Car at one of seven large-scale Flagship Runs.
 With sun in Cairo, rain in New York, hail in Croatia and snow in Sweden, the conditions could hardly have been more diverse.

 The sporting side of the world’s largest running event was thrilling.
-Running in Santa Monica, California, Nina Zarina (RUS) stayed ahead of the Virtual Catcher Car of the Wings for Life World Run App for 56.00km to win for the fourth consecutive time, more wins than any other woman or man in the history of the event.
-Meanwhile, the men’s competition was a nail-biter, with Jo Fukuda (JPN) edging out a win with a run of 64.43km in Fukuoka, despite close challenges by talents including Britain’s Tom Evans.
+Running in Santa Monica, California, Nina Zarina (RUS) stayed ahead of the Virtual Catcher Car of the Wings for Life World Run App for over 34 miles to win for the fourth consecutive time, more wins than any other woman or man in the history of the event.
+Meanwhile, the men’s competition was a nail-biter, with Jo Fukuda (JPN) edging out a win with a run of 40 miles in Fukuoka, despite close challenges by talents including Britain’s Tom Evans.